jonjack/playground/docs/actions.md

  def actionMethod  =  Action.async ( request => Future[some result])
    ```
+  **\*\* So it may look, at first glance, that when you are coding your Action methods, you are implementing the body of the Action.
+But this is not so.
+What you are actually doing is implementing the body of the anonymous function that you are passing to the Action constructor method (`apply` or `async`) as an argument.**

 - The framework takes care of handing your Action a `Request` object, you generally just need to implement the code (in the Action body) that returns the `Result`

+- #### All Actions are asynchronous
-- All Actions are computed asynchronously by the framework, regardless of whether your Action is of type:-
+  All Actions are computed asynchronously by the framework, regardless of whether your Action is of type:-

  `Action.async(request => Future[Result])`
   &nbsp; or